 Important Links: Apply Now | Tuition & Financial Aid | Requirements | Faculty | FAQs

-Features: Students learn from a faculty of internationally-recognized professors, practitioners, and legal scholars from some of the nation's finest schools, including Harvard, Yale, Duke, the University of Chicago and the University of Virginia.
-A U.S. News & World Report recognized leader in online education, Regent University allows you the opportunity to earn a rigorous LL.M. without leaving home, family, or employment to study abroad.
-Our LL.M. programs, taught in the context of a Christian worldview, prepare future and practicing attorneys for lifelong success.
+Features: Students learn from a faculty of internationally-recognized professors, practitioners and legal scholars from some of the nation's finest schools, including Harvard, Yale, Duke, the University of Chicago and the University of Virginia.
+A U.S. News & World Report recognized leader in online education, Regent University allows you the opportunity to earn a rigorous LL.M. without leaving home, family or employment to study abroad.
+Our LL.M. program in Virginia, taught in the context of a Christian worldview, prepares future and practicing attorneys for lifelong success.

 Faith-law integration is exemplified by "Christian Foundations of Law," a required course introducing students to the historical and philosophical roots of English and American law.
 The course encourages students to ask: "Why?"
 Why do we enforce contracts?
 Why do we punish crime?
 Why do we forbid the taking of life, liberty and property without due process of law?

 By exploring a multidisciplinary breadth of classic texts in history, philosophy and theology, full-time and part-time students gain an appreciation of the biblical foundations of the law and legal institutions of the United States.